-- Warranty Transfer: In accordance with the provisions of the Centurion Limited Warranty, if the Centurion boat is subsequently sold by the original retail purchaser, a transferable warranty will be offered to the second owner only for the remaining unexpired warranty coverage provided under the Limited Warranty.
-With regard to the Lifetime Limited Warranty on the Structural Components (deck, hull and stringers) as described in Section 2, the original retail purchaser can transfer on the condition that the sale of the boat by the original retail purchaser occurs within five (5) years or five hundred (500) hours (whichever occurs first) of the date of the original retail purchase of the boat.
-The Limited Warranty cannot be transferred on further sales or sales which are completed after the fifth (5th) year of ownership. - The Limited Warranty will be transferred upon the receipt and verification of: - The completed form below - · A copy of the sales agreement/invoice; - A payment of \$400, made payable to the Authorized Centurion Dealer
+- Warranty Transfer: In accordance with the provisions of the Centurion Limited Warranty, if the Centurion boat is subsequently sold by the original retail purchaser, a transferable warranty will be offered to the second retail owner only for the remaining unexpired warranty coverage provided under the Limited Warranty.
+This does not include the Gel Coat Two (2) Year.
+With regard to the Lifetime Limited Warranty on the Structural Components (deck, hull and stringers) as described in Section 2, the original retail purchaser can transfer on the condition that the sale of the boat by the original retail purchaser occurs within five (5) years or five hundred (500) hours (whichever occurs first) of the date of the original retail delivery of the boat.
+The Limited Warranty cannot be transferred on further retail sales or sales which are completed after the fifth (5th) year of ownership. - The Limited Warranty will be transferred upon the receipt and verification of: - The completed warranty transfer form; - A copy of the sales agreement/invoice; - A payment of \$400, made payable to Authorized Centurion Dealer

-The transfer registration MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
-With timely submission or transfer data, the warranty will be transferred retroactive to the sale date.
+The transfer registration MUST BE RECEIVED WITHIN 15 DAYS OF THE DELIVERY DATE.
+With timely submission or transfer data, the warranty will be transferred retroactive to the delivery date.

-SAFETY
+Section 3 SAFETY

 Safety is the number-one priority for Centurion Boats.
-Every Centurion Boat is built to meet all applicable safety standards for water sports use; however, built-in safety mechanisms are never a substitute for good judgment.
+Every Centurion Boat is built to meet all applicable safety standards for water sports use; however, builtin safety mechanisms are never a substitute for good judgment.
 As a boat operator, you always take the responsibility upon yourself to operate your boat in a safe manner.
 Centurion continually strives to provide you with the best technology and information to keep you safe.
 If you ever have any safety-related questions, suggestions or concerns, please contact us directly.